RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     * Greatly increases Break Effect
     * Increases Break Effect for all allies (about 50%-66% uptime)
-    * Only recommended if you are using a break-focused DPS
+    * Only recommended if you are using a break-focused DPS and if no other ally is using this set

 </div>